ayushraaaj/scaleup/API.md

 **File Upload Rules:**

-- Supported types: Images (jpg, png, gif), PDF, ZIP
-- Maximum size: 10MB
+- `content` is always required (validated via `express-validator`), even when a file is attached
+- `multer` accepts any file — no file type or size restriction is enforced by the server
-- Files uploaded to Cloudinary
+- Files are uploaded to Cloudinary
-- Local temp file deleted after upload
+- The local temp file is deleted after upload
+- `fileType` stores the MIME type of the uploaded file

 ---